Walt Dated World

 Remains of the Swan Boats

 The former entrance to the Swan Boat queue area was used for many years as entry to a rose garden and the old queue remained until 2014 when there was construction for another exit path out of the park.
 There have been conflicting reports as to what happened to the boats after they were removed.
 There is an "urban legend" among park fans that the boats were relocated to Lake Eola in Orlando but a simple Google image search will show that they are swan-shaped paddle boats.
 Although it would have been a logical choice, the boats were also not relocated to the Swan Resort.
 The boats there are also swan-shaped paddle boats.
+The scene at the exit of Space Mountain with the robot at the desk has a series of codes on a monitor, one of them is "MSU-SB" for the Swan Boats.
+The book shelf at the Jungle Navigation Co.
+Ltd. Skipper Canteen contains a book called The Grace of a Swan by "Plaza".

 David McFee came across something that may shed some light on what happened to at least one of the boats.
 He encountered what appeared to be a modified Swan Boat named Snow White in a storage yard in West Palm Beach and shared the photos below.
 Please note that this boat is located on private property so please don't trespass to find it.
 He shared the pictures shown below.
 Although the swan at the front of the boat has been removed and there have been some other modifications, it appears to be one of the boats.
 If any one can shed some more light on this and what happened to the other boats, it would be appreciated.